Why you shouldn’t judge a book by its cover

 This means that without knowing it, in the workplace our judgement or biases about an individual can affect their likelihood to get promoted, get hired and in a broader sense, impact diversity in the workplace.
 When biases become widespread and part of the ‘way we do things around here’ within an organisation, this can impact attitudes and company culture and create a self-fulfilling prophecy.

-We’re all a little bias (even if we don’t know it)
+We’re all a little biased (even if we don’t know it)